 Proper draining of the cauliflower is essential.
 This step plus the actual roasting help preserve the natural crunchy texture.
 Otherwise, the cauliflower is soft and near mushy.
-Don't leave the cauliflower in the water longer than the recipe calls for as you don’t want it to absorb too much liquid which will impact texture.
-Similarly, let it drain adequately before roasting
+Don't leave the cauliflower in the water longer than the recipe calls for as you don't want it to absorb too much liquid which will impact texture.

 Which Commercial Brand Jerk Marinade works best?

 You're definitely free to make my homemade version, but there are a few easily accessible quality ones available in most mainstream grocery stores.
 I use Walkerswood most frequently but have been satisfied with Grace and Matouk's as well.
 Walkerswood offers both traditional spicy and mild versions and tends to have the widest distribution.

 Does this recipe work with other flavors or ingredients?